flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 ## Required files

 :::important
-Under no circumstances should source code nor build artificats be included in the submission.
+Under no circumstances should source code nor build artifacts be included in the submission.
 Flathub is not intended to host neither application source code nor binaries, including that of any dependencies.
 :::